codio-content/Python_Maze-Programs_and_agorithms/.guides/content/More-Python-code-54e2.md

 A function is nothing more than an instruction that itself consists of one or more steps.
 We have not shown these here and we will explain these in plenty of detail when we start writing some proper code.

 ## `if`
 You'll also learn about `if` before long.
 There's no mystery to it, though.
-The line
+The line:

 ```python
 if takesSugar == True: